 Step 1: Electronically sync your bank and investment accounts to your client portal

-- We have recently emailed you an invitation to create your HCP Wealth client portal.
+- We have recently emailed you an invitation to create your password for your HCP Wealth personal financial portal.
 Follow the instructions to create your login information.
 Once you have created your login credentials, moving forward, you can login to your client portal HERE ( It is recommended that you bookmark this login page for future use.
 You can also download our mobile app by searching for "Rightcapital" in the Google Play or Apple Store.)
 Once you are logged in, read these instructions and tips to link your accounts.

 - We ask that you sync ALL of your bank account accounts, investment accounts, and credit card accounts.
 There is a quick video demo of this process below.